-Seed cycling is a safe and natural method of rotating seeds at different times of your menstrual cycle to support production, detoxification, and elimination of hormones to support clear skin.
-It’s easy to do and can help bring your body and hormones into balance.
+Seed cycling is a natural method of rotating seeds at different times of your menstrual cycle to support production and elimination of hormones to support clear skin.
+These seed cycling energy bites are a delicious way to get these seeds into your diet!

-This post was initially published on March 5, 2019, but has been updated as of September 1, 2019 with new information and FAQ’s answered.
+This post was initially published on March 5, 2019, but has been updated as of September 17, 2019 with new information, a modified recipe and FAQ’s answered.

 What is seed cycling?